avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 #SBATCH --nodes 1
 ```

-Let's use the following script to run the BLAST as we did in the interactive job.
+Let's use the following SLURM script to run the BLAST as we did in the interactive job.

 ```